apoolaZ/apoolaZ.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design of the first actuator that would roll the blinds up/down.
-Within the schematic, it showcases the motor being connected to the H-bridge which is linked to the PIC microcontroller.
-Furthermore, there is are 2 connector that would link from the thermoresistor PCB to recieve data and the second connector being the data transfer to the second actuator.
-Additioanly, there are multiple test points to ensure that if there is any mistakes that happen, there is a way to test it and do a fix up.
+This schematic is design of the IR Emitter Detector Pair sensor that would act as a motion sensor based on the value of light covering the sensor.
+As the blinds goes down, this sensor will be attached to the bottom of the blinds so once it hits a value with the light source, it would stop the motor until next action.

 ![schematic](Team105_AMP_SS.png){style width:"350" height:"300;"}